Need to talk? Call 1800 882 436.

 Video provided by Raising Children Network.

-Breastfeeding can be easy, but you may initially experience nipple tenderness and engorgement until your breastmilk supply aligns with your baby’s demands.
+Breastfeeding can be easy, but it’s also a learning process for you and your baby.
+You may initially experience nipple tenderness and engorgement (full breasts) until your breastmilk supply matches your baby’s demands.

 Babies often want to cluster feed when they go through growth spurts.
 Cluster feeding occurs when the baby wants many brief breastfeeds over a short period of time.
 This is normal and often happens in the first stages of breastfeeding and during periods of rapid growth.